 Courses with a diversity designation (DV) will give you another view of the world—through the eyes of those different than yourself.
 You’ll explore current and past injustices and see how those in power can shape public perception of peoples’ differences and how societies can adapt to or resist these definitions.
 You’ll learn how diversity enriches society, come to understand why groups may hold different views on issues, and open your mind to views beyond your own.

-You may fulfill this through any designated course within the major, minor, themes and perspectives, or electives.
+You may fulfill this through any designated course within the major, minor, perspectives, or electives.

-Courses with a quantitative literacy designation (QL) will focus on the measurement of personal, social, and scientific issues.
+Courses with a quantitative literacy designation (QL) focus on the measurement of personal, social, and scientific issues.
 You will develop the ability to investigate and interpret quantitative information, critique it, reflect upon it, and apply it to a given issue.
-You will be able to provide accurate explanations of information generated or presented mathematically and construct reasoned arguments.
+You will learn how to accurately explain information generated or presented mathematically and construct reasoned arguments.
 You’ll also learn to present quantitative information in an effective format to support your argument.

-You may fulfill this through any designated course within the major, minor, themes and perspectives, or electives.
+You may fulfill this through any designated course within the major, minor, perspectives, or electives.

 You must fulfill the Academic Writing requirement before enrolling in a writing intensive course.

-You may fulfill this through any designated course within the major, minor, themes and perspectives, or electives.
+You may fulfill this through any designated course within the major, minor, perspectives, or electives.

 One of your final ICC experiences as you near graduation is your ICC capstone, designed as an opportunity for you to synthesize your college experience.
 An ICC capstone experience is required for all students and is either a stand-alone course or a component of a capstone for your major program.
 As part of your ICC capstone, you’ll be required to complete a reflective artifact that addresses the question, “What has my learning in the Integrative Core Curriculum contributed to my education and how is that learning related to what I’ve learned in my major and through other learning experiences?”
 Upon completion of the ICC capstone requirement, you’ll be able to: